 - Project Green education on the use of clothing layers and blankets to accommodate temperature fluctuations within offices and buildings

 - Lowering thermostats in remote, unoccupied facilities to maintain temperature above freezing

 Recycling and environmental impact activities are an identified goal in all operations of the utility and part of the corporate culture.
 A primary focus in 2020, as identified in the 2006 Water Use Management Plan, was the addition of Advanced Treatment to Plum Creek Water Purification Facility in order to treat recycled (reuse) water.
 Reuse water will ultimately constitute 1/3 of the water supply in Castle Rock.

-Castle Rock Water recycled more than 8,114 lbs. of scrap metal, prevented 66 porcelain toilets from ending up in the landfill, and completed construction at the drinking water treatment facility to begin purifying reuse/recycled water.
+Castle Rock Water recycled more than 1,388 lbs. of scrap metal, prevented 12 porcelain toilets from ending up in the landfill, and reuse water constittutes about 1/3 of renewable water supplies.

 - Recycling of all retired brass meters